Germany E-Invoicing Requirements: What Receivers Need to Know

 Phase 3January 1, 2028Issue e-invoices for B2B transactionsAll businesses, regardless of size

 Phase 1 is already in effect.
 If your company receives invoices from German suppliers, you are required to accept structured e-invoices right now.
 This is the most commonly misunderstood part of the German e-invoicing requirements: Phase 1 is about reception capability, not issuance.
 Even if your business is not yet required to send e-invoices, it must be able to receive and process them.
 There are no revenue thresholds, no grace periods, and no exemptions for this obligation.
+Despite this, a Bitkom survey of 1,103 German companies found that only 45% could receive e-invoices in structured, machine-readable formats as of late 2024, highlighting a significant readiness gap even after the reception mandate took effect.

 Phase 2 and Phase 3 then shift the focus to the sending side.
 From January 2027, larger businesses (above EUR 800,000 annual revenue) must issue compliant e-invoices for domestic B2B transactions.
-By January 2028, every business operating in Germany must do the same, completing the Germany B2B e-invoicing mandate.
+By January 2028, every business operating in Germany must do the same, completing the B2B e-invoicing mandate.

 XRechnung vs ZUGFeRD: A Head-to-Head Format Comparison